stripedpurple/flexible/README.md

 Flexible uses [dart-sass](https://github.com/sass/dart-sass) to compile style.sass to css.

-The dev and build process require that you install dart-sass
+The dev and build process require that you install dart-sass.
+To install the dart-sass cli, run the following command:
 ```
 npm install -g sass
 ```